-A customer journey map is a diagram or several diagrams that depict the stages that customers go through in interacting with a company, from buying products online to accessing customer services on the phone to airing grievances on social media.
+A customer journey map is a diagram or several diagrams that depict the stages customers go through when interacting with a company, from buying products online to accessing customer service on the phone to airing grievances on social media.

-In order to create effective visual maps that reflect customers' journeys through these channels, these journey maps must be rooted in data-driven research, and visually represent the different phases your customers experience based on a variety of dimensions such as sentiment, goals, touch points, and more.
+To create effective visual maps that reflect customers' journeys through these channels, journey maps must be rooted in data-driven research and must visually represent the different phases customers experience based on a variety of dimensions, including customer sentiment, goals and touch points.

-To be comprehensive, companies often need to build several journey maps to encompass the various different scenarios and paths that customers may take to engage with a company.
-So, for example, one journey map may begin with a customer tweeting a comment about a company, product or brand on Twitter, then using the phone to reach a customer service line then using the company website.
-Another scenario may begin with online browsing, then proceed to a phone call inquiry and so on.
+To be comprehensive, companies often need to create several customer journey maps based on a 360-degree view of how customers engage with the company.
+For example, one journey map may begin with a customer using Twitter to comment about a company, product or brand, then using the phone to reach a customer service line, and then using the company website.
+Another scenario may begin with online browsing, proceed to a phone inquiry and so on.

-- gaps between departments, where the user might get frustrated.
+- Gaps between departments, where the user might get frustrated; and

-- gaps between channels (for example, where the experience of going from social media to the website could be better).
+- Gaps between channels, where the experience of going from social media to the website could be better.

 There are important requirements to map customer journeys effectively.

 - Focus on customer perspective.
-The journey map needs to focus on how a customer experiences interactions, not a company.
+The journey map needs to focus on how a customer experiences interactions, not how the company perceives those experiences.

 - Account for customer segments.
-Account for the fact that different customer segments experience products, brand and service differently.
+Account for the fact that different customer segments experience products, brands and services differently.

 - Research your maps.
-Use tools like customer analytics to develop your maps to best reflect your constituencies and their likely behavior.
+Use tools such as customer analytics to develop your maps to best reflect your constituencies and their likely behavior.